sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 This section provides a mapping of XMPP and XMPP Extensions to the relevant requirements from {{RFC8248}}.
 In the table below, the ID and Name columns provide the ID and Name of the requirement directly out of {{RFC8248}}.
 The Supported By column may contain one of several values:

 * N/A: The requirement is not applicable to this architectural exploration
+* Architecture: This architecture (possibly assuming some components) should meet the requirement
+* XMPP: The set of XMPP Core specifications and the collection of applicable extensions, deployment, and operational considerations.
 * XMPP-Core: The requirement is satisfied by a core XMPP feature
 * XEP-nnnn: The requirement is satisfied by a numbered XMPP extension (see {{XMPPEXT}})
 * Operational: The requirement is an operational concern or can be addressed by an operational deployment